You're likely familiar with storage auctions from the show Storage Wars, where bidders compete in a storage unit auction packed with hidden surprises.

 Check out Abandoned Storage Units UK on YouTube for a realistic look at UK storage finds.

-Famous storage auction finds you won’t believe
+Famous storage auction finds

 While most storage units contain household items, there are occasionally hidden gems lurking in the back that surprise even seasoned buyers.
 Some of the wildest finds rival scenes from Storage Wars.
 Who knows?
 Maybe you'll be uncovering valuable treasures at your next storage unit auction!

-Over £6 million found in cash safe
+Around £6 million found in cash safe

 In 2018, a buyer purchased a unit from Storage Wars star Dan Dotson for just $500.
 He discovered a safe inside containing over $7.5 million in cash.
 He later returned most of it to the original owners after a reward agreement was made.